- Sector: Aquaculture

-The Positions – Seawater Assistant (Ardmair Farms):
+The Positions – Seawater Assistant (Ardmair and Corry Farms):

 As a Seawater Assistant, your responsibilities will be to carry out the necessary routine duties involved in the production of farmed salmon from smolt stage to marketable size, including all husbandry operations such as: